OpenSourceKyle/hugo-opensourcekyle-theme/README.md

 **2️⃣ Submodule not updating?**

 - Run `git submodule update --remote --merge`.
-- If that doesn’t work, try `git submodule sync` and then update again.
+- If that doesn't work, try `git submodule sync` and then update again.

 **3️⃣ Want to remove the submodule?**
 If you decide to remove the submodule and just copy the theme manually: